mheath/spring-boot-nats-example/README.md

 This examples demonstrates how to use the [Java NATS client](https://github.com/cloudfoundry-community/java-nats) with [Spring Boot](https://github.com/SpringSource/spring-boot) by providing a NATS to web gateway.
 This allows you watch all published NATS messages in your browser.
+Cloud Foundry uses NATS for distributing messages.

 To run this example, you will need Java, Maven, and Ruby installed.